Launch Recite Me assistive technology

 Partnership working

 The effective prevention and management of ASB and harassment is reliant on successful partnership working.
-Where serious incidents, such as hate crimes, are reported our first priority will be to work with the police to ensure the safety of the victim(s) and coordinate legal action taken against the perpetrator.
+Where serious incidents, such as hate crimes, are reported our first priority will be to work with the police to ensure the safety of the victim(s) and coordinate legal action taken against the accused party.
 The police have extensive powers under the Protection from Harassment Act 1997, ASB, Police and Crime Act 2014 and the Telecommunications Act 1984 to caution and prosecute those who cause or who are “likely to” cause alarm and distress to others.
 Yorkshire Housing will seek to use these powers as well as our own remedies to prevent and stop ASB and harassment when it occurs.
 We recognise there is a growing problem of cyber stalking and bullying or harassment perpetrated through social networking sites.
 We will work closely with the victim and police to prevent and stop ASB and harassment through these means.

 Reporting ASB and harassment